What we know about the coronavirus cases in the US - Local News 8

 The World Health Organization and the United States have declared the outbreak a public health emergency, but US officials have urged residents not to panic.

-National security adviser Robert O’Brien told CBS’ “Face the Nation” on Sunday “this is something that is a low risk, we think, in the US.”

-The novel coronavirus, which has sickened thousands and killed more than 300 people in China, belongs to a large family of viruses that mostly sicken animals.
+The novel coronavirus, which has sickened thousands and killed nearly 500 people in China, belongs to a large family of viruses that mostly sicken animals.
 But this coronavirus, like SARS and MERS, “jumped the species barrier” to infect people on a large scale, the CDC said.

-In response, the US began putting travel restrictions in place Sunday evening, temporarily denying entry to foreign nationals who visited China in the 14 days before their arrival to the US, a health official said.
+In response, the US began putting travel restrictions in place, temporarily denying entry to foreign nationals who visited China in the 14 days before their arrival to the US, a health official said.

 Restrictions also apply to US citizens who have been in China’s Hubei province, the epicenter of the coronavirus outbreak, in the two weeks prior to their return to the United States.
 Upon their return, those citizens will be subject to a mandatory quarantine of up to 14 days, Health and Human Services Secretary Alex Azar said Friday.